Announcement Icon

 Note: The Golden Visa will only bring tax responsibilities if you spend more than 183 days a year in Portugal.

-As of October 6th, 2023, Portugal's government has enacted the “Mais Habitação Law,” which brings major changes to the Golden Visa program.
+As of October 6th, 2023, Portugal's government has enacted the “Mais Habitação Law,” which brings major changes to the Golden Visa residency by investment programme.
 One of the most significant updates is the removal of real estate investment options, meaning applicants can no longer acquire a Golden Visa through real estate purchases or related fund investments.

-- Venture capital funds: Capital transfers of €500,000 or more into qualifying venture capital funds that have no connection to real estate.
+• Alternative investment funds: Investing €500,000 or more into qualifying alternative investment funds that have no connection to real estate and have been approved for Golden Visa by the regulators.

 Investors can choose from a variety of fund opportunities based on risk tolerance: